Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Legislative timetable and next steps

-Many proposals require secondary legislation, amendments to the Immigration Rules or provisions in the forthcoming Border Security, Asylum & Immigration Bill, which is slated for Royal Assent this summer.
+Many proposals require secondary legislation, amendments to the Immigration Rules or provisions in the Border Security, Asylum & Immigration Bill.
+Some changes have already taken effect as detailed earlier, while other changes are soon to follow.
 Key milestones include:

 • Advice from the Migration Advisory Committee on the Temporary Shortage List and revised salary thresholds, expected in the autumn